 Praised by Opera News as a "vocally charismatic" performer with a "golden tenor", Martin Bakari continues to distinguish himself as a dynamic artist in a wide array of musical and theatrical genres.
-A 2018 George London Competition award winner, Mr. Bakari’s 2018-19 season brings debuts with Atlanta Opera and Arizona Opera as Charlie Parker in Daniel Schnyder's Charlie Parker's Yardbird, Seattle Opera and Fort Worth Opera as Peter the Honeyman in Porgy & Bess, PROTOYPE Festival and Trinity Wall Street in Ellen Reid’s dreams of the new world, Symphoria as the tenor soloist in Messiah, Brooklyn Art Song Society for a concert of music by George Gershwin, and returns to Portland Opera as the Visitor in Philip Glass' In the Penal Colony, On Site Opera as Genji in the world premiere of Murasaki’s Moon at the Metropolitan Museum of Art, and Cincinnati Opera as Don Curzio in Le nozze di Figaro.
-His 2019-20 season includes reprisals of the role of Ferrando in Cosí fan tutte with Syracuse Opera and Wynton Marsalis’ Abyssinian Mass with Marsalis and the Jazz at Lincoln Center Orchestra, returns to Seattle Opera as Triquet in Eugene Onegin, Atlanta Opera as Mingo in Porgy & Bess, and Fort Worth Opera as Dr. Blind in Die Fledermaus, a solo recital at NYC’s Neue Galerie museum, his Carnegie Hall debut as the tenor soloist in Carmina Burana with the Cecilia Chorus of New York, and his Cincinnati May Festival debut as David in John Adams’ I was looking at the ceiling and then I saw the sky.
+A 2018 George London Competition award winner, Mr. Bakari’s 2019-20 season includes reprisals of the role of Ferrando in Cosí fan tutte with Syracuse Opera and Wynton Marsalis’ Abyssinian Mass with Mr. Marsalis and the Jazz at Lincoln Center Orchestra, returns to Seattle Opera as Triquet in Eugene Onegin, Atlanta Opera as Mingo in Porgy & Bess, and Fort Worth Opera as Dr. Blind in Die Fledermaus, a solo recital at NYC’s Neue Galerie museum, his Carnegie Hall debut as the tenor soloist in Carmina Burana with the Cecilia Chorus of New York, and his Cincinnati May Festival debut as David in John Adams’ I was looking at the ceiling and then I saw the sky.
 Mr. Bakari’s 2020-21 season includes his debuts with Nashville Opera as Sportin’ Life in Porgy & Bess and Lyric Opera of Kansas City as Mingo in Porgy & Bess and his return to Pittsburgh Opera as Charlie Parker in Charlie Parker’s Yardbird.

 Since 2016, Mr. Bakari has joined NY Harlem Productions for tours of Porgy & Bess as both Sportin' Life and Mingo which have marked his German debuts at Semperoper Dresden, Staatsoper Hamburg, Deutsches Theater München, Alte Oper Frankfurt, and the Kölner Philharmonie, his Israeli debuts in Haifa and Tel Aviv, and his Italian debut at Bari's Teatro Petruzzelli.

-Other notable new music credits include the leading tenor roles of Wissam in Tobin Stokes' Fallujah at the Kennedy Center, Hazel Motes in the premiere of Anthony Gatto's Wise Blood with Walker Art Center, and Lorenzo in the staged premiere of William Bolcom's Lucrezia, Grivet in Tobias Picker's Thérèse Raquin, Katz in Stephen Paulus' The Postman Always Rings Twice, and a national tour of Wynton Marsalis' Abyssinian Mass with Mr. Marsalis, the Jazz at Lincoln Center Orchestra, and Chorale Le Chateau which was recorded and released on Blue Engine Records (Sony).
+Other notable new music credits include the leading tenor roles of Wissam in Tobin Stokes' Fallujah at the Kennedy Center, Hazel Motes in the premiere of Anthony Gatto's Wise Blood with Walker Art Center, and Lorenzo in William Bolcom's Lucrezia, Grivet in Tobias Picker's Thérèse Raquin, Katz in Stephen Paulus' The Postman Always Rings Twice, and a national tour of Wynton Marsalis' Abyssinian Mass which was recorded and released by Blue Engine Records/Sony.

-Chosen by James Levine to sing in a Tanglewood production of Ariadne auf Naxos, Mr. Bakari spent two summers as a Tanglewood Fellow during which he also performed the leading tenor roles in John Harbison's Full Moon in March under Stefan Asbury and Milhaud's L'enlèvement d'Europe and L'abandon d'Ariane directed by Mark Morris while appearing in several recitals.
+Chosen by James Levine to sing in a Tanglewood production of Ariadne auf Naxos, Mr. Bakari spent two summers as a Tanglewood Fellow during which he also sang leading roles in John Harbison's Full Moon in March under Stefan Asbury and Milhaud's L'enlèvement d'Europe and L'abandon d'Ariane directed by Mark Morris.
 Of his performance in Full Moon in March, The New York Times wrote, "Bakari mastered completely the high-tension and occasionally melodic vocal writing".

 In addition to the George London Competition, Mr. Bakari has received major awards from the Palm Beach Opera Vocal Competition, Orpheus Vocal Competition, Tanglewood, the Juilliard School, and Boston University.
 He has since been engaged by Palm Beach Opera and has also appeared with Opera North, Opera Ebony, Little Opera Theatre of NY, Pine Mountain Music Festival, and American Opera Projects.